-AP-75 Barriers to affordable housing -91.420, 91.220(j)
+AP-75 Barriers to affordable housing -91.420, 91.220(j) Introduction

-Oakland County will continue to work to foster equitable and inclusive communities by committing to creating and preserving affordable housing and eliminate barriers to affordable housing and residential investment.
+Oakland County will continue to work to foster thriving communities by committing to creating and preserving affordable housing and eliminating barriers to affordable housing and residential investment.
+This includes the continued administration of its various housing programs, the identification of non-federal funding sources and partnerships, and the ongoing community education of housing issues.